tlaronde/nix/README.md

 	- made for objtype=amd64
  	- has 2M pages, and supports 1G pages.

-We will suppose on the following that you have put the sources in $home/nix.
+The script used below uses $nixdir as the dir where the sources are kept.
+It defaults, if unset, to $home/nix.
+Adjust it if sources are put elsewhere.

-So for example cloning from the master src:
+So for example cloning from the master src in your home dir:

 ```
-cd
+cd # nixdir will default to $home/nix
 hget http://downloads.kergis.com/nix/nix-9legacy.tgz | tar xz
 ```